FY2022

 Media introducing the real lifestyles of university students in Kyoto

-"Kotokare" is a website that distributes various contents planned, interviewed, and created by the Kyoto Student Public Relations Department, and was opened on October 1, 2015.
+“Kotokare” is a website that distributes a variety of content planned, interviewed, and written by the Kyoto Student Public Relations Department, and opened on October 1, 2015.

 <URL>https://kotocollege.jp/